otherness-space/basic/README.txt

   - in every file in config/install, change each instance of 'basic' to 'mytheme'
   - in js/source/scripts.js, change each instance of 'basic' to 'mytheme'
   - in theme-settings.php, change each instance of 'basic' to 'mytheme'
+  - in templates/html.html.twig, change each instance of 'basic' to 'mytheme'
+  - in templates/menu-local-tasks.html.twig, change each instance of 'basic' to 'mytheme'
+  - in templates/status-messages.html.twig, change each instance of 'basic' to 'mytheme'

 When renaming, remember the following: